chimericdream/worldofpannotia.com/src/_specific_magic_armor/winged-shield.md

   weight: ""
   description: ""
 ---
-<p id="winged-shield">**Winged Shield:** This round heavy wooden shield has a +3 enhancement bonus.
+This round heavy wooden shield has a +3 enhancement bonus.
 Small, feathered wings encircle the shield.
 Once per day it can be commanded to _fly_ (as the spell), carrying the wielder.
 The shield can carry up to 133 pounds and move at 60 feet per round, or up to 266 pounds and move at 40 feet per round.
-Faint transmutation; CL 5th; Craft Magic Arms and Armor, _fly_; Price 17,257 gp; Cost 8,628 gp and 5 sp + 690 XP.
+; Price 17,257 gp; Cost 8,628 gp and 5 sp + 690 XP.